IEEE Emerging Technology Reliability Roundtable 2023

 Ding Zhao, Assistant Professor, Carnegie Mellon University (CMU), USA

-Ding Zhao is an Assistant Professor in the Department of Mechanical Engineering.
-He is also associated with the Computer Science Department, Robotics Institute, CyLab Security & Privacy Institute, and Scott Institute for Energy Innovation.
-Leading the CMU Safe AI Laboratory, Zhao aims to create trustworthy AI that is robust, safe, generalizable as well as explainable, verifiable, and human-centric.
-His long-term goal is to develop fundamental theories and practical technologies to safely deploy AI to address some of the world’s most pressing problems.
-Zhao is recognized nationally and internationally for his research in trustworthy AI, with applications on intelligent autonomy and healthcare.
-He is the recipient of the National Science Foundation (NSF) CAREER Award, George Tallman Ladd Research Award, MIT Technology Review 35 under 35 China Award, Ford University Collaboration Award, Carnegie-Bosch Research Award, Struminger Teaching Award, and industrial fellowship awards from Adobe, Bosch, and Toyota.
-He worked with leading industrial partners, including Google Brain, Amazon, Ford, Uber, IBM, Adobe, Bosch, Toyota, and Rolls-Royce.
+Ding Zhao is currently an Assistant Professor in the Department of Mechanical Engineering at Carnegie Mellon University (CMU), with affiliations at the Computer Science Department, Robotics Institute, and CyLab on Security and Privacy.
+Directing the CMU Safe AI Lab, his research focuses on the theoretical and practical aspects of trustworthy intelligent autonomy with applications such as self-driving, assistant robots, healthcare diagnosis, and cybersecurity.
+He is the recipient of the National Science Foundation CAREER Award, CMU George Tallman Ladd Research Award, MIT Technology Review 35 under 35 Award in China, Ford University Collaboration Award, Carnegie-Bosch Research Award, Struminger Teaching Award, and many industrial fellowship awards from Google, Toyota, and Bosch.
+He worked with leading industrial partners, including Google, Apple, Amazon, Ford, Uber, IBM, Adobe, Bosch, Toyota, and Rolls-Royce.

 Technical Program Chair: Spilios Makris, Ph.D., Director, Palindrome Technologies, USA